-- All citations should be included as footnotes, not as in-text or endnote citations. - The footnotes and bibliography should follow the rules of the Chicago Manual of Style. - A list of abbreviations used in the dissertation, the glossary and list of maps/images/tables (if any) must be provided at the beginning with page breaks between each of these. - The main body of the dissertation (and all previous written assignments) must be typewritten, double-spaced, in Times New Roman 12 point size font, with appropriate margins (usually the default in most word processing programmes) and with page numbers included. - The footnotes must be single-spaced in Times New Roman 10 point size font, with appropriate margins (usually the default in most word processing programmes) and with page numbers included. - Please note that the dissertation must be submitted in TWO separate formats: - First, each student must hand in three printed and bound copies (recommended: spiral).
-No handwritten copy of the dissertation will be accepted during the final submission. - Second, in addition to the printed copies, each student must also present an electronic copy to the Secretary, Department of History (sec.his@presiuniv.ac.in) sent as an emailed attachment.
-The deadline for submission of both formats is the same and is indicated below. - Images, if used in the dissertation, may be inserted either in the body of the text or as plates in the appendix.
+- A list of abbreviations used in the dissertation, the glossary and list of maps/images/tables (if any) must be provided at the beginning with page breaks between each of these. - The main body of your dissertation must be type-written, double-spaced, in Times New Roman 12 point size font, with appropriate margins (usually the default in most word processing programmes) and with page numbers included. - The footnotes must be single-spaced in Times New Roman 10 point size font. - Please note that your dissertation must be submitted in TWO separate formats. - First, you must hand in two printed hard copies in spiral binding to the History Department office.
+No handwritten copy of the dissertation will be accepted during the final submission. - Second, in addition to the hard copies, you must also present a soft (electronic) copy to the Secretary, Department of History (sec.his@presiuniv.ac.in) sent as an emailed attachment. - o The deadline for submission of both formats is the same and is indicated below. - Images, if used in the dissertation, may be inserted either in the body of the text or as plates in the appendix.
 All images must be numbered and the corresponding number must be entered in the main body of the text.
 All images should be captioned clearly, indicating their source. - Videos/moving images, if used, should be submitted on a CD.
-Students must ensure that this CD carries their name, title of dissertation, registration number and roll number. - The order of the various sections of the dissertation is as follows: - (A) Title/ cover Page - (B) Certificate Pages - (C) Abstract of the dissertation in not more than 600 words - (D) Content Page - (E) List of Abbreviations - (F) Glossary - (G) List of Maps/ Images/ Tables (if any) - (H) Acknowledgement - (I) Introduction - (J) Chapters - (K) Conclusion/ Postscript - (L) Images/ Maps/ Tables (if used and not inserted in the main body of text) - (M)Bibliography (Primary materials, Secondary Readings, English and Vernacular sources have to be listed separately) - Sample cover pages of the dissertation and of certificates will be emailed to students before the deadline for final submission. - Abstract for the MA dissertation: The abstract should state the historical problem the dissertation explores, describe the methods and procedures used to investigate this problem, and elaborate the main results or conclusions reached.
+Please ensure that this CD also carries your name, title of dissertation and your roll number. - The order of the various sections of the dissertation is as follows: - a) Title/cover Page - b) Certificate Pages - c) Abstract of the dissertation in not more than 600 words - d) Content Page - e) List of Abbreviations - f) Glossary - g) List of Maps/ Images/ Tables (if any) - h) Acknowledgement - i) Introduction - j) Chapters or Sections (without page breaks) if there are no chapters - k) Conclusion - 1) Images/ Maps/ Tables (if used and not inserted in main body of text) - m) Bibliography (Primary materials, Secondary Readings, English and Vernacular sources have to be listed separately) - Sample cover pages of the dissertation and certificates will be sent to the dissertation writers before the final deadline for submission. - Abstract for the BA dissertation: The abstract should state the historical problem the dissertation explores, describe the methods and procedures used to investigate this problem, and elaborate the main results or conclusions reached.
 The abstract must not exceed six hundred (600) words in length and should be typed and 1.5 spaced.
 The heading of the abstract is the word "ABSTRACT" in all capital letters, centred within the margins at the top of the page.
 Do not number the page on which the abstract appears, and do not include the abstract in the word limit for the main dissertation.